mjkpolo/Zybo-Z7-20-Wiki/Linux-Kernel-Module-for-Hardware-Mutex.md

 to and from control and status registers).
 - AXI4-Stream—For high-speed streaming data.

-*To skip manual Block Design and Microblaze setup, use [this](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/blob/BlockMemMutex/hw/design_1_wrapper.xsa) `.xsa` file for the Petalinux part.*
+*To skip Block Design and Microblaze setup, use [this](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/blob/BlockMemMutex/hw/design_1_wrapper.xsa) `.xsa` file for the Petalinux part.*

-*To skip the module creation, you can use [this](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/tree/BlockMemMutex/os) folder as your base Petalinux project.*
+*To skip the module creation and Block Design, you can use [this](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20/-/tree/BlockMemMutex/os) folder as your base Petalinux project.*

 ## Block Design